zikula-modules/DizkusModule/README.md

 Dizkus Forums
 ========================

-Dizkus is the official forum module for Zikula.
+Dizkus is a fully integrated forum solution for Zikula 1.3+.

-Ejoy it !
+Enjoy it !